 Lennon Was All Right, but His Disciples Were Thick and Ordinary

-“You say you want a revolution … well, you know — we all want to save the world.”
+“You say you’ve got a real solution … well, you know — we’d all love to see the plan.”